codersguild/System-Design/README.md

 ##### I complied and collected some of the articles as a part of doing ```CS654A``` Course at ```IIT Kanpur``` for a fantastic course on ```Advanced Software Architecture``` taught by [`Prof.Dr.T.V.Prabbhakar`](https://www.iitk.ac.in/new/index.php/dr-tadinada-venkata-prabhakar).

 Modified from [Zach](https://github.com/checkcheckzz) system design repository.
 Added more links and topics to cover on both PS/DS & System Design Interviews.
 We will keep updating this posting from time to time.
 Some more [awesome resource](https://github.com/binhnguyennus/awesome-scalability)

+## `SYSTEM DESIGN IS NOT JUST FOR INTERVIEWS, IT CAN BE HOW YOU MANAGE YOUR LIFE.
+GIVE IT A THOUGHT`

 ## Disclaimer/Acknowledgements